 - Troubleshooting API Mediation Layer

 - Troubleshooting Zowe Application Framework

 - Troubleshooting Zowe CLI

 - Troubleshooting Zowe Launcher

+- Troubleshooting Zowe IntelliJ plug-in

 Verifying a Zowe release's integrity

 Following a successful install of a Zowe release, the Zowe runtime directory should contain the code needed to launch and run Zowe.
 If the contents of the Zowe runtime directory have been modified then this may result in unpredictable behavior.
 To assist with this Zowe provides the ability to validate the integrity of a Zowe runtime directory, see Verify Zowe runtime directory